El Paso Drinking Water Quality

 1.16 ppb

-El Paso lead levels are well within safe limits.
+El Paso lead levels are well below the EPA action level.

 Regular testing is still recommended, as lead can enter water through household plumbing.